project-curio/curio-web/docs/seed_data_acquisition.md

 # Seed Data Acquisition Workflow

+> *A beginner-friendly guide to seeding Curio’s institutional dataset — written for smart, curious humans, not engineers.*

+This guide walks you through Curio’s seed data pipeline from start to finish — no prior technical experience required.
+You’ll learn how to gather cultural-institution data from trusted public sources, review it in Google Sheets, and publish it into Curio’s database.
+Every step explains what you are doing, why it matters, and what success looks like, so you can complete the entire workflow confidently on your own.

 ## Purpose Within Curio

 Curio exists to surface trustworthy reflections about cultural institutions.
 To do that responsibly, we need a clean, inclusive institution catalog before Phase 2 launches member reflections or Phase 3 unlocks institutional analytics.
-The seed data workflow is how we bootstrap that catalog: it pulls listings from public data sources, standardizes them, routes them through human review, and writes the final, provenance-rich records into Supabase so every future feature (maps, Reflection Index, Wish Index, and institutional onboarding) starts from dependable source material.
+The seed data workflow is how we bootstrap that catalog: it pulls listings from public data sources, standardizes them, routes them through human review, and writes the final, provenance-rich records into Supabase (a hosted cloud database—think "Google Sheets for developers," managed securely online) so every future feature (maps, Reflection Index, Wish Index, and institutional onboarding) starts from dependable source material.

+### Why This Matters

+Building Curio’s initial dataset is about more than filling tables — it’s about creating a trustworthy foundation for every future visitor insight and institutional dashboard.
+Clean, verified records ensure that the reflections people write later attach to the correct institution and location.
+By following this workflow carefully, you help guarantee that every Curio map pin and analytic insight originates from well-sourced, human-reviewed data.

 This guide documents the full, no-assumptions pipeline for seeding Curio’s institution catalog with high-quality data from Google Places, Yelp Fusion, TripAdvisor, and OpenStreetMap (OSM).
-It standardizes how we acquire API credentials, configure Supabase, orchestrate automated cleaning/validation, and run the human-in-the-loop review inside Google Sheets before finalizing records.
+It standardizes how we acquire API credentials, configure Supabase, run automated cleaning/validation, and run the human-in-the-loop review inside Google Sheets before finalizing records.
 Use it every time you ingest a new city or rerun Detroit to maintain consistency, auditability, and alignment with the “reflections over ratings” principles in `AGENTS.md`.

 ---